 The distance from the projector to the screen will depend on room size.
 If you have a smaller area, look at short -throw projectors.
 These projectors are designed specifically for use in areas where space is limited.
 You can still enjoy your games on a 100” or even 120” screen, only the projector can be placed as close as 7 to 8 feet away.

 One tip to remember when you’re setting up your gaming projector is that the best place is usually between the two walls in the room that are furthest apart.
-Most projectors also allow you to install them at an angle, which is helpful in cramped spaces.
+Most projectors, as we explained here, will also allow you to install them at an angle, which is helpful in cramped spaces.
 To center the image on the screen, use the keystone correction on the projector.

 Projector Refresh Rate